hydro-project/hydroflow/book/example_5_surface.md

 # Graph Reachability
+> In this example we cover:
+> * Implementing a recursive algorithm (graph reachability) via cyclic dataflow
+> * Operators to merge data from multiple inputs ([`merge`](./surface_ops.gen.md#merge)), and send data to multiple outputs ([`tee`](./surface_ops.gen.md#tee))
+> * An example of how a cyclic dataflow in one stratum executes to completion before starting the next stratum.

 To expand from graph neighbors to graph reachability, we want to find vertices that are connected not just to `origin`, but also to vertices reachable *transitively* from `origin`.
 Said differently, a vertex is reachable from `origin` if it is one of two cases:
 1. a neighbor of `origin` *or*
 2. a neighbor of some other vertex that is itself reachable from `origin`.

 It turns out this is a very small change to our Hydroflow program!
-It will also illustrate an operator, [`tee()`](./surface_ops.gen.md#tee), which has multiple outputs.

 Essentially we want to take *all* the reached vertices we found in our graph neighbors program, and treat them recursively just as we treated `origin`.
 To do this in a language like Hydroflow, we introduce a cycle in the flow: we take the join output and have it